sabyapradhan/resources-1/faqs.md

 {: faq}

 Yes, you can.
 To open the Usage Dashboard page, click **Manage** &gt; **Billing and usage**.
 Select **Usage** to view a summary of the usage by resource group for the account.

+## Who can add tags to a resource?
+{: #tag-fag}
+{: faq}

+Any user assigned the correct access for the specific type of resource can add tags.
+When a resource is tagged, it is visible to all users who have read access to the resource.
+However, to add or remove a tag from a resource, certain access roles or permissions are required depending on the resource type.
+For example, for any resources that are managed by using IAM, you must be assigned the Editor or Administrator role on the resource.
+For more information about the required access for other resources types, see [Tagging permissions](/docs/resources?topic=resources-access#tagging-permissions).